kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 What we want is the best balance of strength to performance.
-In terms of the hashes, less iterations per second is stronger, as it increases the amount of time needed to decrypt, which decreases the ability to bruteforce.
+In terms of the hashes, less iterations per second is stronger, as it increases the amount of time needed to decrypt, which decreases the ability to brute force.
 Though by that metric whirlpool seems best, sha256 is considered suitable secure and quite standard.
 For the cipher,  aes-xts clearly has the best performance on this computer.
-As a compromise of strength and speed, I will go with 256b aes-xts.
+As a compromise of strength and speed, I will go with 256 bit aes-xts.

 Based on those choices, the resulting cryptsetup command is
 {% highlight text %}